FabricMC/fabric-docs/develop/getting-started/building-a-mod.md

 ---
 title: Building a Mod
-description: Learn how to build a Minecraft mod and test it in a production environment.
+description: Learn how to build a Minecraft mod that can be shared or tested in a production environment.
 authors:
   - cassiancc
   - cputnam-a11y